-Attendance This might indicate Associated risk percentage This major maleate Associated lisk 98% + ing attendance e to access all learning opportunities No risk of becoming a persistent or severe absentee 97 - 97.9% Up to six Minimal l attendance learning days lost over the year earning opportunities missed Very low risk of becoming a persistent or severe absentee 96 - 96.9% Very few ht learning days lost over the year learning opportunities missed Low risk of becoming a persistent or severe absentee 95 - 95.9% Up to 10 Missed le g concern if further absences occur learning days lost over the year earning opportunities are likely to have an n attainment and progress Moderate risk of becoming a persistent or severe absentee 92 - 94.9% improver Up to 16 Missed significar icant concern.
-Attendance levels require High risk of becoming Below 92% Over 16 l Missed oncern.
-Attendance levels are now critical earning days lost over the year learning opportunities will now have a not impact on attainment and progress Very high risk of becoming a persistent or severe absentee Below 90% Pupil is f Over 19 l concern.
-Attendance levels now critical flagged as being a Persistent Absentee learning days lost over the year e risk of significant underachievement 85% Pupil is f Over 28 l Extreme nt concern.
-Attendance levels now critical is flagged as being a Persistent Absentee 28 learning days lost over the year me risk of significant underachievement intial increased safeguarding risk 80% Urgent co Pupil is f Over 38 l Extreme Potential oncern.
-Attendance levels now critical lagged as being a Persistent Absentee earning days lost over the year risk of significant underachievement increased safeguarding risk Persistent Absentee 50% or below Pupil is f Over 97/ Extreme Education is at critical risk Pupil is flagged as being a Severe Absentee Over 97/195 learning days lost over the year Extreme risk of significant underachievement Potential increased safeguarding risk Impact of absence from school 85 - 90% attendance Equivalent of over 27 weeks (% of a year) absent from primary school 80% attendance Equivalent of 55 weeks (a full year and a term) absent from primary school 1 day a week absent Equivalent of over three years missed over full school career 10 days holiday a year Equivalent of two terms of education missed over full school career 15 minutes late a day Equivalent of two terms of education missed over full school career
+Attendance This might indicate Associated risk percentage This might indicate Associated lisk 98% + ding attendance le to access all learning opportunities No risk of becoming persistent or set absentee 97 - 97.9% Up to six Minimal l attendance learning days lost over the year earning opportunities missed Very low risk of becoming a persistent or severe absentee 96 - 96.9% Very few ht learning days lost over the year learning opportunities missed Low risk of becoming a persistent or severe absentee 95 - 95.9% Up to 10 Missed le impact o easing concern if further absences occur of 10 learning days lost over the year ed learning opportunities are likely to have an action attainment and progress Moderate risk becoming a persistent severe absentee 92 - 94.9% improver Up to 16 Missed significar gnificant concern.
+Attendance levels require provement p to 16 learning days lost over the year issed learning opportunities will now have a gnificant impact on attainment and progress Below 92% Over 16 l Missed oncern.
+Attendance levels are now critical earning days lost over the year learning opportunities will now have a limpact on attainment and progress Very high risk of becoming a persistent or severe absentee Below 90% Urgent co Pupil is f Over 19 l gent concern.
+Attendance levels now critical pil is flagged as being a Persistent Absentee per 19 learning days lost over the year treme risk of significant underachievement 85% Pupil is f Over 28 le Extreme Urgent concern.
+Attendance levels now critical Pupil is flagged as being a Persistent Absentee Over 28 learning days lost over the year Extreme risk of significant underachievement Potential increased safeguarding risk 80% Urgent co Pupil is f Over 38 l Extreme Potential Urgent concern.
+Attendance levels now critical Pupil is flagged as being a Persistent Absentee Over 38 learning days lost over the year Extreme risk of significant underachievement Potential increased safeguarding risk Persistent Absentee 50% or below Education is at critical risk Pupil is flagged as being a Severe Absentee Over 97/195 learning days lost over the year Extreme risk of significant underachievement Potential increased safeguarding risk Severe Absentee Severe Absentee Impact of absence from school 85 - 90% attendance E Equivalent of over 27 weeks (% of a year) absent from primary school 80% attendance Equivalent of 55 weeks (a full year and a term) absent from primary school 1 day a week Equivalent of over three years missed over full school career 10 days holid Equivalent of two terms of education missed over full school career 15 minutes la te a day Equivalent of two terms of education missed over full school career